Revision Knee Replacement:

 (D).
 Removal of scar tissue and the newly formed bone (heterotopic ossification) if necessary.
 The scar tissue and heterotopic ossification that obstruct restoration of knee motion is removed.

 3. Knee stiffness following knee replacement due to “both arthrofibrosis as well as an identifiable cause for stiffness”:

-In such cases, the arthrofibrosis is more significant in causing stiffness than an identifiable cause for stiffness.
-We treat these patients as arthrofibrosis alone since treating arthrofibrosis with revision knee replacement will also address the identifiable cause for stiffness.
+In such cases, the arthrofibrosis is more significant in causing stiffness than the identifiable cause for stiffness.
+Treating arthrofibrosis with revision knee replacement will also address the identifiable cause for stiffness in such cases.

 For more information about the revision knee replacement for arthrofibrosis, feel free to send an email to firstname.lastname@example.org or contact using “http://kneearthrofibrosis.com/contact-us/” page.